Joel Díaz

-Joel Díaz (born February 18, 1973) is a Mexican former professional boxer.
+Joel Díaz (born February 18, 1973) is a Mexican-American former professional boxer.
 He is the brother of Antonio Díaz and former world champion Julio Díaz.

 Professional career

 In August 1992, Díaz beat the former IBF Champion Julio César Borboa.

 On October 19, 1996, Joel lost a twelve-round decision to undefeated IBF lightweight champion Philip Holiday in Wembley Indoor Arena, Johannesburg.

 His last bout ever was a knockout win over the veteran José Luis Montes.
 This win made Díaz the number one rated contender and mandatory to then WBC lightweight champion, Stevie Johnston.
 Due to a detached retina that left him blind from one eye Díaz retired from boxing.

 Training career

 Díaz has worked as a trainer for years.
-Some of the notable fighters who have trained under Díaz include, Antonio Díaz, Julio Díaz, Timothy Bradley, Abner Mares, Vicente Escobedo, UFC fighter Cub Swanson and Ruslan Provodnikov.
+Some of the notable fighters who have trained under Díaz include, Antonio Díaz, Julio Díaz, Timothy Bradley, Abner Mares, Vicente Escobedo, Israil Madrimov, Shakhram Giyasov, Murodjon Akhmadaliev, Bektemir Melikuziev, Otabek Kholmatov, UFC fighter Cub Swanson and Ruslan Provodnikov.